directcyber/playbook/README.md

 Note that it is not **a criminal offense to attempt**; that means if you accidentally or otherwise ran something that may cause damage to another system, but it did not cause actual material impact.

 **By using this playbook, you acknowledge that DirectCyber is NOT RESPONSIBLE for any law you violate following it.** This playbook is designed for you to safely perform a service to society without breaking the law.

+### Using Nuclei

+ProjectDiscovery's [Nuclei](https://github.com/projectdiscovery/nuclei) is a very powerful scanner that has a lot of community contributed checkers that are safe to use for checking if a host is vulnerable to a CVE without breaking the law.
+These community Nuclei templates can be found in https://github.com/projectdiscovery/nuclei-templates.

+**MAKE SURE YOU READ AND UNDERSTAND THE TEMPLATE BEFORE USE.**

+To use a nuclei template to scan a list of hosts, put IP addresses / domain names in a text file (one line each) and specify the template path using `-t`:

+`nuclei -list ips.txt -t ./templates/CVE-2019-0230.yaml -json-export output.json`

 ### Writing your own checker